GLOBAL MARKETS-Stocks fall, ruble dives as Russia sanctions hit world markets

 NEW YORK/LONDON, Feb 28 (Reuters) - The Russian ruble hit record lows on Monday while world stocks slid and oil prices jumped after the West ramped up sanctions against Moscow over its invasion of Ukraine, including blocking Russian banks from the SWIFT global payments system.

-Russia's central bank hiked its key interest rate to 20% from 9.5% to bolster the ruble and fight inflation.
-Authorities told export-focused companies to prepare to sell foreign currency as the ruble slid as much as 32% before recouping some losses.
+Russia's central bank hiked its key interest rate to 20% from 9.5% and introduced some capital controls to bolster the ruble and fight inflation.
+Authorities ordered exporting companies to sell 80% of their foreign revenues as the ruble slid as much as 32% before recouping some losses.

+The European arm of Sberbank SBER.MM, Russia's biggest lender, faces failure, the European Central Bank (ECB) said, an early sign of a looming economic crisis in Russia.

-As an economic crisis loomed in Russia, the fallout of tougher sanctions from the West imposed over the weekend rippled across financial markets, especially in Europe where the main German and French bourses fell more than 3% in early trade.
+The fallout from tougher sanctions also rippled across financial markets outside Russia, especially in Europe where the main German and French bourses fell more than 3% in early trade but later recouped most of those losses.

 European banks were hit hard, with those most exposed to Russia, including Austria's Raiffeisen Bank RBIV.VI, UniCredit CRDI.MI and Societe Generale SOGN.PA, falling between 9.5% and 14%.
 The wider euro zone index .SX7E of 22 major banks lost 5.7%, but the pan-regional STOXX 600 stock index closed down a scant 0.09% as sentiment improved at its close.